isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 * ``"address-limit": 4``
 * ``"prefix-limit": 2``

-Inasmuch as lease limiting is regarded, client classes and the associated lease counts that are checked against the configued limits, are updated for each lease in the following hook callouts:
+For lease limiting, client classes and the associated lease counts - which are checked against the configured limits - are updated for each lease in the following hook callouts:

 * ``lease4_select``
 * ``lease4_renew``